Since 2004, rivalry has determined Section 1 champ

 The game plan

 Tuckahoe: “For us to come out with the victory we must maintain our high level of physicality,” says Irti.
 “We have a high number of players that play the game with what we call ‘bad intentions,’ and there aren’t many teams that can match that.
 We will put the game on the shoulders of our seniors, who will be playing their sixth game against Haldane.
 They know what to expect, and they know that if they don’t get the job done, their high school careers are over.
 That alone is enough motivation.

 “The key is to keep focused on the game plan, and not let last year’s slip-up ruin our confidence.
 Last season, one of the biggest factors against us going into the championship game against Haldane was the number of injured players we had.
 We were down eight starters from our earlier win against Haldane.
 This year we have everyone who was a part of our Sept.
 28 victory.”

 Haldane: “We have to stop the big play,” said McConville.
 “We can’t have a repeat of September, when they beat us with a hook and ladder and a double-reverse pass, one for a touchdown and the other that led to a touchdown.
 We must be fundamentally sound offensively and defensively and convert on the opportunities we have.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.